Periodic Reeb flows and products in symplectic homology: -actions by loops of Hamiltonian diffeomorphisms

 \begin{rmk} If one prefers to work over the ring of Laurent series for the case $I(g)\neq 0$, one can define a variant of $\check{SH}(\Sigma)$, namely

-The difference with \eqref{eq_lim_SH_2} is that here, we do not fix the grading, so we allow for any infinite sum of terms whose actions go to $-\infty$.
-Then, similarly to the case $I(g)=0$, $\widetilde{SH}(\Sigma)$ is a finite-dimensional vector space over $\kk = \ZZ_2[t][[t^{-1}]]$. \end{rmk}
+The difference with \eqref{eq_lim_SH_2} is that here, we do not fix the grading before taking the limits, so we allow for any infinite sum of terms whose actions go to $-\infty$.
+Then, similarly to the case $I(g)=0$, $\widetilde{SH}(\Sigma)$ is a finite-dimensional vector space over $\kk = \ZZ_2((t^{-1}))$. \end{rmk}